albertojulian/mada-driver-assistant/README.md

 **D** The SLM scans the functions available and identifies if there is one that may satisfy the driver request.

-**E, F** This function gets event data from Memory and generates a text that is sent to the TTS; in the example, the function gets the current speed and the distance from the camera to the car in front.
+**E, F** This function gets event data from Memory and generates a text that is sent to the TTS to be converted to audio.
+In the example, the function gets the current speed and the distance from the camera to the car in front.
 Since the distance is lower than the safety distance at the current speed, it recommends the driver to reduce the speed.

-There are two types of actions:
-- **automatic actions**: respond to one or more events that correspond to some kind of risk or danger.
-An example can be warning the driver that current speed is greater than that in a detected speed limit sign.
-- **request motivated actions**: respond to a speech request from the driver.
-An example could be checking if there is a safety distance from a bus in front.
-Those requests are sent to an SLM in the Planner which can select a function to be called.

-### Memory
-It enables the persistence of objects and events:
-- MadaObject: all the types that can be detected by the object detector: vehicle, person, traffic light, traffic sign.
-Defined by an object type and a track id (which remains in successive frames to uniquely identify the object instance)
-- SpaceEvent: attribute of a mada object instance.
-Defined by a bounding box, a position (left, front, right, depending on the center of the bounding box)
-- SpeedEvent: attribute oe memory
-- ActionEvent: mainly used to avoid repeating the same action over the same object too soon

-### Planner
-The Planner leverages on a Small Language Model powered with basic **function-calling**, which is the ability that some LLMs and SLMs have to identify which function (from a given list) may be called to satisfy a driver request.
-The SLM currently used is Gemma2, which provides acceptable function-calling by default.

-### Text To speech
-Text-to-speech functionality is currently very simple:
-- a call to Google's gtts service, which takes a text and delivers an audio file of the spoken text
-- a call to macOS `afplay` command, which takes an audio file and plays it

 ## Datasets
 The current version of MADA's Object Detector is a customization of the YOLO v8 Object Detector model, fine-tuned with